Shaq's Back - Bills DE Lawson Thriving Back Home In Buffalo

-There's no such place as home.
-And for defensive end Shaq Lawson, the Buffalo Bills will always be home.
+For defensive end Shaq Lawson, it seems, the Buffalo Bills will always be home.

-Lawson announced his return with an exclamation mark on Saturday with an impressive performance against the Denver Broncos racking up a tackle for a loss, a quarterback hit, and a defended pass in the lopsided preseason win.
+Lawson announced his return to the franchise with an exclamation mark on Saturday with an impressive performance against the Denver Broncos, racking up a tackle for a loss, a quarterback hit, and a defended pass in the lopsided preseason win.

 His performance will make Miami Dolphins, Houston Texans, and New York Jets fans wonder, where has THIS Lawson been the last couple of years?